American Airlines raises unit revenue forecast, shares rise

-(Reuters) - American Airlines Group Inc (AAL.O) on Wednesday raised its estimate for second-quarter unit revenue as the grounding of Boeing Co’s (BA.N) MAX jets left the No. 1 U.S. carrier with fewer aircraft in service, allowing it to fly fuller planes.
+(Reuters) - American Airlines Group Inc on Wednesday raised its estimate for second-quarter unit revenue as the grounding of Boeing Co’s MAX jets left the No. 1 U.S. carrier with fewer aircraft in service, allowing it to fly fuller planes.

 The company’s shares rose 3% in early trading and also lifted the stocks of other airlines, providing some relief to a sector that has been battered by thousands of flight cancellations and reschedules in the wake of the grounding.